shmugoh/shmugoh.github.io/src/pages/index.md

 # title: "Welcome!"
 ---

-Self-taught programmer located in Colombia, specializing in Python, Golang, and JavaScript; including frameworks like as React Native.
+Self-taught Junior Programmer with Aspergers, based in Colombia, specializing in Python, Golang, JavaScript & TypeScript, and DevOps practices.

 I demonstrate a persistent attitude to problem-solving and perform well in fast-paced settings.
 I'm dedicated on staying up-to-date with the